michaelbromley/ngx-pagination/readme.md

 This is a **work-in-progress** port of my [angular-utils-pagination](https://github.com/michaelbromley/angularUtils/tree/master/src/directives/pagination) module from Angular 1.x to Angular 2.

-Currently it is missing many features, but I hope to bring it eventually to full feature-parity with the 1.x version.
+It is not yet well production-tested and is currently missing a few features, but I hope to bring it eventually to full feature-parity with the 1.x version.

-The API will not quite be the same, and it should be significantly simpler and easier to develop than the 1.x version.
+The API will not quite be the same, but it should be significantly simpler and easier to develop than the 1.x version (I hope).

+## Demo

+Check out the live demo here: http://michaelbromley.github.io/ng2-pagination/

+To play with the demo, just clone this repo and start editing the files in the `/demo` folder.
+The index for the demo is `index.html` in the root folder.

 ## Installation